Support Climate Advocacy – Join a Committee!

 City and County Policy Advocacy

-Formerly known as the Strategic Energy Action Plan (SEAP) Accountability Committee, this committee was formed after the SEAP was approved by Charlotte City Council in 2018.
-Members have continued to be engaged with implementation of the SEAP over the years by participating in energy, transportation, workforce development, and buildings groups; having City sustainability staff report updates at our meetings; and advocating for additional funding for SEAP at City budget hearings.
+This committee was formed after the Strategic Energy Action Plan (SEAP) was approved by Charlotte City Council in 2018.
+Members have continued to be engaged with implementation of the Strategic Energy Action Plan over the years by participating in energy, transportation, workforce development, and buildings groups, having City sustainability staff report updates at our meetings, and advocating for additional funding for SEAP at City budget hearings.
+Members have also challenged City Sustainability staff to provide the public with updated goals, which they’ve done.
+The Charlotte City Council approved the SEAP+ in 2025.
+Three members of CMCL are members of the SEAP+ Advisory Board: Nancy Carter, Steve Copulsky, and Shobita Suresh.
+This coming year, we will focus on outreach to businesses and the faith community to join the City’s Power Down the Crown program.

 Transportation

 CMCL has worked on a variety of transportation issues over the past six years, following the lead and guidance of Sustain Charlotte.
-Issues included submitting comments to the City about the Unified Development Ordinance (UDO), meeting with and submitting comments to Charlotte Center City Partners about their All in 2040 Vision Plan for Uptown, and weighing in on plans for a new transit center and the one-cent sales tax for transit.
+Issues included submitting comments to the City about the Unified Development Ordinance (UDO), meeting with and submitting comments to Charlotte City Council about the Strategic Investment Areas project and monitoring the new transit tax implementation.

-In 2025, the committee will continue to advocate for the transit tax and also provide support to Transforming Nations Ford, a community development nonprofit dedicated to serving and empowering the residents of the Nations Ford/Arrowood Corridor.
-With the recent City Council approval of the expansion of I-77 South from six to ten lanes, the negative impacts on this community will be significant.
+In 2026, the committee will provide support to Transforming Nations Ford, a community development nonprofit dedicated to serving and empowering the residents of the Nations Ford/Arrowood Corridor.
+With the City Council approval of the expansion of I-77 South from six to ten lanes, the negative impacts on this community will be significant.
 CMCL will work closely with Transforming Nations Ford and other partners to create a plan to minimize those impacts and provide remarks during the public comment period.

 Clean Energy & NC Carbon Plan